lexqt/edutrac/README.md

 -------------------

  * Multi-project.
- * User groups (3 levels: team, student group, metagroup).
+ * User groups (3 levels: team, group, metagroup).
- * Syllabuses (something like specific configuration for project set).
+ * Syllabuses (something like specific configuration for project set in one metagroup).
  * More flexible ticket workflow (new operations and parameters).
  * New ticket field types and parameters (+ conversion, validation, etc).
  * Enhanced ticket queries.
  * Evaluation modules.
- * Initial SQLAlchemy integration.
+ * SQLAlchemy integration.

-Many things are not ready yet at all:
+Some things are not ready yet:

- * Admin modules adaptation.
  * Unit tests.
  * Search subsystem.